miguelvieiraantunes82-design/Frosty-kick/README.md

     frosty_kick.lua
     Simple Lua script: "Frosty Kick" - Kicks a player from the game (inspired by "Steal a Brainrot" games) Not-so-advanced interface, for educational purposes.

-    How it works:
-    - When the script runs, it shows a basic interface with a "Kick" button.
-    - When the button is pressed, the local player is expelled from the game using :Kick().
 ]]

 -- Check if running in Roblox